Comparison of Halo Model and Simulation Predictions for Projected-Field Kinematic Sunyaev-Zel'dovich Cross-Correlations: Discussion

 As a validation of our computational setup, we first verify that simulated tSZ and $\tau$ maps yield halo cross-correlations that agree with our analytic halo model calculations, when implemented using the same profiles, halo redshift distributions, and parameters.
 Although the tSZ and $\tau$ comparisons agree across all redshift cuts considered, we do not necessarily expect the same from the kSZ results, as our analytic model in this case only includes the dominant expected term.
 As noted after Equation~\eqref{three-point_function}, the $\langle vv\rangle\langle \delta_e\delta_e\delta_{h}\rangle$ term is most dominant in the five-point function, and this is the only term currently implemented in \verb|class_sz|.
 In addition to the missing terms, our analytic calculation also makes standard halo model approximations, which may play a role in the comparison to simulations as well.

 Our main results are presented in Sec.~\ref{subsec:kSZ}.
 Interestingly, although there are terms missing in our analytic model, the shape of the angular power spectrum is very similar to that found from the simulation measurements.
-However, the overall amplitude differs, with the theoretical prediction generally exceeding the simulation measurements (see Appendix~\ref{Appendix} for one case where the opposite behavior is found).
-For SO, the theory curve is generally $\approx 25\%$ larger than the simulation power spectra, while for \emph{Planck}, the difference ranges from 10-40\%.
-We verify that the near scale-independence of the theory-to-simulation ratios is not due to a missing factor in the projected-field calculation by directly comparing the result to that of a different profile in the Appendix~\ref{Appendix}, where different ratio values are found and some scale dependence is seen for \emph{Planck}.
+However, the overall amplitude differs, with the theoretical prediction generally exceeding the simulation measurements.
+For SO, the theory curve is generally $\approx 50\%$ larger than the simulation power spectra, while for \emph{Planck}, the difference ranges from 70-100\%.
+We verify that the near scale-independence of the theory-to-simulation ratios is not due to a missing factor in the projected-field calculation by directly comparing the result to that of a different profile in Appendix~\ref{Appendix}, where different ratio values are found and some scale dependence is seen for \emph{Planck}.